 If you’re a long-term coffee lover, you’re probably very familiar with roasted coffee beans.
 You might even be familiar with the step before that, raw green coffee beans.
 But do you know what a coffee cherry is?

 We’ve put together this guide to tell you everything you need to know about coffee cherries.
+Sometimes called coffee fruit, coffee cherries are the stone fruits that are produced by and grow in bunches on the coffee plant.
 Can you eat them, should you try them, and what do they taste like?
-Scroll down to find out!
+Keep reading to find out more!

 What is a Coffee Cherry?

 Unlike money, coffee actually does grow on trees!
 The coffee cherry is the fruit of the coffee plant.
 It’s made up of skin (used in cascara lattes), flesh, and the coffee bean, which is actually a seed.
 The typical coffee processing method involves removing the cherry skin and flesh, leaving only the coffee bean to be washed, roasted, and brewed.
 The chaff is a final layer of skin that comes off of the bean during the roasting process.

 SEE ALSO: How to Grow a Coffee Plant at Home